florinpop17/app-ideas/Projects/Slack-Archiver.md

 functional free tier.

 One problem is the free tier is limited to a maximum of 10K messages.
 When this limit is reached older messages become unavailable since they are purged.
 This is very impactful to active Slack teams and communities since older messages quite often hold a great deal of "institutional knowledge" that's lost when the message limit is reached.

 The Slack Archiver seeks to remedy this situation by extracting the history for specific channels to an database or file.
 Messges could be extracted up to the maximum allowed limit of 50 messages per minute for the `channels.history` API method.
 At this rate (tier 4) 86.4K messages could be theorectically retrieved per day.

 Implementors are cautioned that further research will be required to determine the best extraction method to use prior to attempting any development of this application.

 ## User Stories

 -   [ ] Allow the user to specify the channels to be archived.
 This includes both adding and removing channels from the list
 -   [ ] Only the owners of the Slack Team should be allowed to archive messages
--   [ ] For each channel to be archived periodically extract messages starting from the last message retrieved in the last extract and write them to  a database).
+-   [ ] For each channel to be archived periodically extract messages starting from the last message retrieved in the last extract and write them to a database
 -   [ ] Allow the user to copy and extracted channel to a file
 -   [ ] Archiving should be an automatic process.
-Unlike a Slack 'bot, no manual intervention should be required to start or stop and archive operation.
+Unlike a Slack 'bot, no manual intervention should be required to start or stop and archive operation

 ## Bonus features

 -   [ ] Implememnt an API that allows an application to extract archived messages from the archive database

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/yqsaX7fy/slack-archiver)

 ## Useful links and resources